MohawkTSDB/mohawk/examples/README.md

 #### Data Points

-A data point in MoHawk Metrics is a tuple that in its simplest form consists of a timestamp and a value.
+A data point in Mohawk Metrics is a tuple that in its simplest form consists of a timestamp and a value.

 ##### Timestamps